dmhleung/AdaPTGMM/README.md

 # AdaPTGMM

+(This is a forked version of the original AdaPTGMM repo of Patrick Chao for my own experimentation.
+The installation instructions below will install my own forked version!)

 ## Overview
 This package implements [AdaPTGMM](https://arxiv.org/abs/2106.15812), a flexible multiple testing method that uses arbitrary covariates to model the local false discovery rate.